1jour1vin

 About the wine:

 Beau-Séjour Bécot is on a roll, and the 2020 vintage is proof of that.
 The bouquet opens with a profusion of flowers before giving way to red, black, and blue fruits, thyme, a spice rack, espresso beans, cocoa, and licorice.
-The palate is even better, with its multiple layers of crushed stone, sensual fruit, velvety tannins, and a long, expansive, and spicy finish, with a hint of salt on the finish.
-As I wrote after tasting a barrel sample, this represents a new level of quality at Beau-Séjour Bécot, featuring less volume but greater intensity and purity in the fruit.
-With the new cellars soon to come online, Beau-Séjour Bécot will reach a new level of quality!
+The palate is even better, with its multiple layers of crushed stone, sensual fruit, velvety tannins, and a long, expansive, and lively finish, with a hint of salt on the aftertaste.
+As I wrote after tasting a barrel sample, this represents a new level of quality at Beau-Séjour Bécot—one that prioritizes less volume but greater intensity and purity in the fruit.
+With the new cellars set to come online soon, Beau-Séjour Bécot will reach a whole new level of quality!
 Best enjoyed between 2025 and 2055.

 Anthocyanins - Yohan Castaing